top of page

 • obvious running shoes unless there is a very specific reason

-COMING SOON: If you want the edited version, I rounded up the Italy shoes I would actually pack, the ones that hold up on real days and still feel worthy of the trip.
+If you want the edited version, I rounded up the Italy shoes I would actually pack: the pairs that hold up on real days and still feel worthy of the trip.

 The Best Bags for Italy